emilynakano/repo-provas/README.md

 <div align="start">

-1. User creates a login (name, email, password).
+1. User creates a login (email, password).

 2. User logs in and receives a token.